gumnutdev/docs/docs/api-reference/gumnut-api.md

 document.querySelector("gumnut-text").document = doc.forNode("text-content");
 ```

 Ready to get started?
-Check out the [Getting Started guide](/guides/getting-started) for a more detailed walkthrough.
+Check out the [Walkthrough](/walkthrough) for a more detailed walkthrough.